Services

 Who is eligible for the Atlantic Integrated Commercial Fisheries Initiative (AICFI) - Capacity Building (Business Development) program?

-Available exclusively to the 35 Mi'kmaq, Maliseet, and Peskotomuhkati First Nations in the Gaspé region of Quebec, New Brunswick, Prince Edward Island, and Nova Scotia affected by the Supreme Court of Canada Marshall Decision.
+To be eligible for the Atlantic Integrated Commercial Fisheries Initiative (AICFI) - Capacity Building (Business Development) program, you must: Available exclusively to the 35 Mi'kmaq, Maliseet, and Peskotomuhkati First Nations in the Gaspé region of Quebec, New Brunswick, Prince Edward Island, and Nova Scotia affected by the Supreme Court of Canada Marshall Decision.
+Application must be supported by an active CFE Business Development Plan and a letter of support from the Chief or a Band Council Resolution.

 What expenses are eligible under Atlantic Integrated Commercial Fisheries Initiative (AICFI) - Capacity Building (Business Development)?